rucio/containers/clients/README.md

     docker exec -it rucio-clients /bin/bash
     $ rucio ping

+or just run a single command:

+    docker exec -it rucio-clients rucio whoami

+You can also run commands directly:

+    docker run --rm -it \
+        [... config options like above ] \
+        rucio/rucio-clients rucio whoami

 ## `RUCIO_CFG` configuration parameters:

 Environment variables can be used to set values for the auto-generated rucio.cfg.
 The names are derived from the actual names in the configuration file.